youyanggu/covid19_projections/about.md

 ## How Our Model is Different

-* *No public funding*: We are the only model [used by the CDC](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html) that receives no public funding, making us a completely independent entity.
+* *No public funding*: We are one of the few model [used by the CDC](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html) that receives no public funding, making us a completely independent entity.

-* *No conflicts of interest*: Similar to the previous point, we are truly an independent entity that operates without outside influence.
-Other groups may have collaborations with industry and government entities, or developed their work for the purpose of publication.
+* *No conflicts of interest*: Similar to the previous point, we are truly an independent entity that operates without outside influence or outside investors.
+Other groups may have collaborations with industry and government entities, or are developing their work for the purpose of publication.
 We only have one purpose: to create the most accurate projections.

 * *Accounts for reopenings*: We are also one of the only models used by the CDC that factors in individual state-by-state or country-by-country reopenings, allowing us to make more realistic projections.
 Rather than pre-setting the type of reopening (e.g. full vs partial reopening), we allow our model to learn the effects based on the data.